-- (a) if the person is not a member of a couple and does not have a dependent child-\$500; or - (b) otherwise-\$1,000. - (2B) If the number of formula weeks is equal to or greater than 13 weeks, the liquid assets test waiting period in relation to the claim is 13 weeks. - (2C) If subsection (2B) does not apply, the liquid assets test waiting period in relation to the claim is the number of weeks equal to the number of formula weeks. - (3) Subject to subsections (3AA) and (4), if the person is not a member of a couple, the liquid assets test waiting period in relation to the claim starts on the day following the day on which the person ceased work or ceased to be enrolled in a full time course of education or of vocational training. - (3AA) Subject to subsection (4), if the person: - (a) is not a member of a couple; and - (b) is, under Subdivision BA, not required to satisfy the activity test;

-the liquid assets test waiting period in relation to the claim starts on the day on which the person became incapacitated.
+- (a) if the person is not a member of a couple and does not have a dependent child-\$500; or - (b) otherwise-\$1,000. - (2B) If the number of formula weeks is equal to or greater than 13 weeks, the liquid assets test waiting period in relation to the claim is 13 weeks. - (2C) If subsection (2B) does not apply, the liquid assets test waiting period in relation to the claim is the number of weeks equal to the number of formula weeks. - (3) If the person is not a member of a couple, the liquid assets test waiting period in relation to the claim starts on: - (a) if subparagraph 593(1)(a)(iii) does not apply in relation to the person-subject to subsection (3AA), the day following the day on which the person ceased work or ceased to be enrolled in a full time course of education or of vocational training; or - (b) if subparagraph 593(1)(a)(iii) applies in relation to the person-subject to subsection (4), the day on which the person became incapacitated for work or study. - (3AA) If subparagraph 593(1)(a)(iii) does not apply in relation to the person and the person: - (a) is not a member of a couple; and the liquid assets test waiting period in relation to the claim starts on the day on which the person became incapacitated.